-Co-working spaces offer startups the opportunity to work in a shared working environment.
-However, the COVID-19 pandemic has changed the nature of co-working for now.
-Many smaller companies not belonging to the same organization typically share the space, offering an affordable option for those first starting a company.
+Co-working spaces offer startups a shared working environment.
+The COVID-19 pandemic has many seeking flexible short-term leasing at co-working spaces with physical distancing protocols.
 Many co-working spaces provide added benefits such as working alongside other members of a startup community, conference meeting spaces, mailboxes, and event space.

-The rise over the past couple of years of specialized spaces for other industries means founders can now rent space in commercial kitchens, film and video studios, bioscience wet lab and manufacturing, and makerspaces across San Antonio.
+The rise over the past couple of years of specialized spaces for other industries means San Antonio founders can now rent space in commercial kitchens, film and video studios, bioscience wet lab and manufacturing facilities, and makerspaces and prototyping places across San Antonio.